HeavyMetalFFT/ironsworn-log/log.md

 They ambush the bear in the cavern, and another hard-fought battle ensues, in which Gunther is severely wounded.
 That night evidence of a serious infection begins to emerge, and the two spend the night damaged, ill-supplied, and beset by prowling carrion creatures.
 A chill wind laden with the stench of filth blows through the cavern, and an aura of doom hangs about the place.

+## Session 2

+The pair leaves the cave and begin a journey back toward the Three Sisters, intending to retrace ther steps.
+Gunther grows frustrated with Dagobert's fixation on killing Niles, and draws from him Dagobert's account of his history with Niles.

+During the journey, a conspiracy of ravens begins following them.

+That evening, Gunther's infection grows markedly worse.
+Dagobert goes hunting in the long northern summer twilight, while Gunther - beginning to lose touch with reality - attempts a moon ritual to enchant the new bear pelt.
+The ritual succeeds, but when Dagobert returns he find Gunther curled up and raving about the eyes in the trees.
+He is *Shaken*.

+Dagobert decides that they need to leave the Deep Wilds ASAP, and sends Falco to scout the area.
+They find their way to a blighted, withered plain covered in the skeletons of dead trees.

+After several hard days of travel, with Gunther doing little better and the ravens still following, they arrive at a fort (wooden, motte and palisade).
+This is the first Broken settlement ever recorded by men - previous contact has been more fleeting.
+The manage to communicate with the Broken via miming and drawings in the dirt, and make a favorable impression with the gift of one of the brain vats from the Three Sisters installation, as well as Gunther's now-unused pipe.

+The Broken help bring Gunther back from the edge of oblivion with balms and a shamanic tent full of Viking Space Mushroom vapors; however, there is little time for full healing.
+The Broken are also freaked out by the ravens because they know it means a Varou warband is close behind.
+They show enlist the aid of the two Ironsworn in setting an ambush in a ravine, with the Ironsworn as bait.
+They take them out in the dark of night, but due to the short nights, a raven is still able to spot them.
+Dagobert's Falco kills it, but it may not have been enough...

+The pair camps, lying in wait for the Varou, with Falco spotting.
+The Varou, thanks to their Raven, manage avoid Falco's eyes and come upon them suddenly, forcing them to abandon their camp gear.
+The Varou chase them away from the ravine and fort, but in a valiant maneuver the pair gallop their horses hard and turn the chase back on track, cutting so close that Dagobert delivers a crushing blow, killing the shaman.

+They reach the ravine.
+Gunther braces himself ready to defend and retreat.
+Dagobert leaps from his horse and discovers a precariously balanced, large boulder.
+He rolls this boulder into four attackers who are heading straight for Gunther, killing three.
+Gunther is able to retreat down the ravine and climb up a wall.
+The Varou are hopelessly ambushed, and are driven before the Broken.

+A single Varou Berserker who dodged the boulder follows Gunther down the ravine, slaying Broken who attack him from above.
+Gunther and Dagobert have just finished off their foes up top when the berserker appears and attacks Gunther.
+Dagobert throws a dagger, which knocks the berserker's falchion from his hand moments before it would have hit Gunther.
+Gunther instead receives a wicked four-claw scar on his face.
+Gunther defends against the berserker's onslaught, but is forced back; the Varou draws a wicked curved dagger.
+Dagobert throws a knife, which buries in the berserker's back, but he shrugs it off.
+Falco dives from above, distracting the berserker.
+Gunther takes advantage and decapitates the Varou with a mighty blow.

+The two Ironsworn *Forge a Bond* with an epic handshake.

+They recover their camp gear and head back for a party at the fort.
+They stay with the Broken for some time, recovering from their wounds and *Forging a Bond* with the community, learning some snippets of the Broken tongue, and teaching the language of their land a well.
+They discover that the two people have some mysterious factors in common.
+They seem to have some myths and tales with remarkably similar themes and endings.
+In addition, the word for the dark night sky above in the Broken tongue is "Abyss".

+During this time they also learn of a new quest.
+The Broken give them an old map with a location in the Tempest Hills where they say this clan used to live.
+Their city lay beneath a huge (bioengineered) pine tree on an island constructed in the middle of a crater lake.
+The lake lies in the middle of a dense pine wood, high atop a craggy hill.
+Their grandparents were forced to flee the city by a beast that was killing people in the darkness one by one.
+There is a blade which no Broken may wield, but which is said to be able to kill the beast.

+The blade is a sentient vibroblade that is able to channel some of the psionic magic of the mad AI.
+Any Broken who handles it can be mind-controlled, but normal humans get at worst a weird spooky feeling.

+The two Ironsworn *Swear and Iron Vow* to find the city, retrieve the blade, and slay the fell Beast, bringing back a token of its death so that the Broken clan might return to the land of their forefathers.